25+ Best Vegetarian Foods in Egypt (Ultimate 2026 Travel Guide)

 Egyptian Torshi refers to pickled vegetables (cauliflower, cabbage, celery, carrots, beets, eggplants, garlic, chili peppers, shallots, and other vegetables).

-Torshi is an essential part of Middle Eastern cuisine, and therefore Egyptian cuisine too.
+Torshi is an essential part of Middle Eastern cuisine.
 While the origins of Torshi are in ancient Persia, today Torshi is a common side dish in many cuisines from the Far East and the Middle East to the Balkans.

 Egyptians also called it Turshi.
-Egyptian Turshi is typically prepared with carrots, beets, cucumbers, sliced garlic, vinegar, and water.
-Torshi in Egypt is served as a part of traditional Egyptian breakfast, along with Ful Medames and Taamia.
+It is typically prepared with carrots, beets, cucumbers, sliced garlic, vinegar, and water.
+Torshi in Egypt is served as a part of the traditional Egyptian breakfast, along with Ful Medames and Taamia.

 This traditional Egyptian cheese is made from pasteurized cow, buffalo, goat, sheep, or even camel milk.
 Domiati is a unique cheese as the salt is added directly to the milk before coagulation.